-For further information refer to Appnotes 18 and 19 in the current Siemens Optoelectronics Data Book.
+For further information refer to Appnotes 18 and 19.

 An alternative to soldering and cleaning the display modules is to use sockets.
 Naturally, 20 pin DIP sockets 0.600" wide with 0.100" centers work well for single displays.
 Multiple display assemblies are best handled by longer SIP sockets or DIP sockets when available for uniform package alignment.
 Socket manufacturers include: Aries Electronics, Inc., Frenchtown, NJ; Garry Manufacturing, New Brunswick, NJ; Robinson-Nugent, New Albany, IN; and Samtec Electronic Hardware, New Albany, IN.